-In an industry focused on cloud hosting, colocation, engineering, facilities, uptime, and real estate, it’s critical for you and your staff to have access to data center training resources, so you can stay on top of your game.
+In an industry focused on cloud hosting, colocation, engineering, facilities, uptime, and real estate, you and your staff must have access to data center training resources so you can stay on top of your game.

 To start your journey, consider these 16 data center training options:

 This blog post presents the information in alphabetical order.
 This information is not a ranked list.
 (One of the companies on this list recently used fake social media information to reach out and attempt to bully us into altering the content of this post -- again, kind of silly given that the list is alphabetical.
 Next contact: we'll just remove their company from the list.)

 - BICSI – As a global trade association of cabling design and installation professionals, BICSI offers the BICSI Data Center Design Consultant certification and credentialing program.
 To prepare, BICSI recommends some reference material, an online course, and an instructor-led course.

 - Cisco – Through its Cisco Data Center Unified Computing Design Specialist and Cisco Data Center Unified Computing Support Specialist programs, Cisco trains for and evaluates an engineer’s skills to design reliable solutions that scale and use virtualization.
 Cisco also offers training and certifications for data center professionals through its programs on Cisco Data Center Unified Fabric Design Specialist and Cisco Data Center Unified Fabric Support Specialist.
 At a more entry level, with no prerequisites, there’s also the Cisco Certified Network Associate Data Center (CCNA Data Center) certification – which requires two exams: Introducing Cisco Data Center Networking (DCICN) and Introducing Cisco Data Center Technologies (DCICT).
 For technicians, consider the Cisco Certified Technician Data Center (CCT Data Center) certification.